 Massanutten Dental is proud to offer special needs dentistry services tailored to each patient’s specific needs.
-Our pediatric dentist also has specialized training to provide oral health care for infants, children, and adolescents with special healthcare needs.
+Our pediatric dentist in Harrisonburg also has specialized training to provide oral health care for infants, children, and adolescents with special healthcare needs.
 In addition, our dental office is committed to providing quality care in a compassionate, comfortable environment where patients with special needs can feel safe and at ease.

 We understand that every person is different, so we offer various services to meet each patient’s individual needs.
 Contact us today to schedule an appointment!